jaykim19/pokemon-app/README.md

 Added [pokemonName] folder to create the pokemon detail page to match up with the name that is clicked Created the pokemon detail page to show the image when clicking the pokemon name Added back button to go back to home page

+Added 'No Result' message when no pokemons found